 - The offending company is placed on the ‘under investigation’ or ‘suspended’ treatment providers listfor their country, as appropriate.

 - The fumigation company is contacted and advised of the situation, and of the procedure required for having their ‘acceptable’ status reinstated.

 - The relevant overseas quarantine agency is advised of the situation and of the procedure required for the ‘acceptable’ status of the company to be reinstated.

 The decision as to whether to conduct an audit to assess the company’s potential for reinstatement will be left to the fumigation company and the overseas quarantine agency concerned.
-The department will provide any information required by the quarantine agency ( e.g. AFAS Methyl Bromide Fumigation Standard and associated audit checklist) to assist in the conducting of a reinstatement audit.
+The department will provide any information required by the quarantine agency ( e.g. AFAS Methyl Bromide Fumigation Methodology and associated audit checklist) to assist in the conducting of a reinstatement audit.